Lavrov: Ukraine must demilitarize or Russia will do it - KTVZ

 Associated Press

-KYIV, Ukraine (AP) — Russian Foreign Minister Sergey Lavrov has warned that Ukraine must meet Moscow’s demand for “demilitarization” and the removal of the military threat to Russia, otherwise “the Russian army (will) solve the issue.”
-Sergey Lavrov on Tuesday also accused the West of fueling the war in Ukraine to weaken Russia and said that it depends on Kyiv and Washington how long the conflict will last.
+KYIV, Ukraine (AP) — Russian Foreign Minister Sergey Lavrov has warned that Ukraine must meet Moscow’s demand for “demilitarization” and the removal of the military threat to Russia.
+Lavrov said Tuesday that otherwise “the Russian army (will) solve the issue.”
+Lavrov also falsely accused the West of fueling the war in Ukraine to weaken Russia and said that it depends on Kyiv and Washington how long the conflict will last.
 Ukrainian presidential adviser Mykhailo Podolyak responded that “Russia needs to face the reality.”
-Moscow insists its military gains and the 2014 annexation of the Crimea Peninsula cannot be ignored.
+Moscow insists its military gains and the 2014 annexation of the Crimean Peninsula can’t be ignored.
 Ukraine has said that it won’t negotiate with Russia before the full withdrawal of its troops.